Create Your First Destination

 Configure Property Mappings

-After creating a destination, you can configure how email fields map to your Notion properties, Google Sheets columns, or Airtable fields.
+After creating a destination, you can configure how email fields map to your destination's properties or columns.
 This controls where the subject, sender, date, and body end up.

 By default, Quicktion maps: